- UCS Overview

 Unfortunately, there is no way to rotate placed irrigation head symbols without adversely affecting the spray arc.
 In this case, you'll need to either:

-Do you plan on exporting your design from CAD to SketchUp for 3D rendering?
-Our SketchUp Connection tool will support a UCS you create in CAD.
-You can use our UCS tool to create a realistic origin, snapping to a point that correlates with the desired (or actual) SketchUp origin.
-This in turn will prevent SketchUp from becoming unresponsive or crashing when you attempt to import.
+Do you plan on exporting your design from CAD to SketchUp, Rhino, or Revit for 3D rendering?
+Our 3D Connection tool will support a UCS you create in CAD.
+You can use our UCS tool to create a realistic origin, snapping to a point that correlates with the desired (or actual) SketchUp origin, for example.
+This step in turn will prevent SketchUp from becoming unresponsive or crashing when you attempt to import.

 Issue: Error: The current UCS has a Z elevation value – unable to place objects